The GameStop Saga Shows How Casino Capitalism Is Eating the World

 Expressing camaraderie in their united anger at Wall Street, these Redditors have been mistaken, by some pundits, for Occupy Wall Street types looking to undermine capitalism.
 But by and large, these insurgent day traders don’t want to destroy financial capitalism; they want to disrupt and profit from it.
 Or as one particularly excited Redditor wrote, “WE ARE AT WAR YOU MOTHER FUCKERS GIVE THEM NOTHING BUT TAKE EVERYTHING!!!!!!”

 It makes for fun conversation, but trying to parse some latent revolutionary intent is almost beside the point when the farcical nature of the whole affair is so clear.
 If the GME fiasco is heightening any contradictions, it’s calling attention to the blatant absurdities of casino capitalism.
-How is the Redditors’ collaboration much different than hedge funds and institutional investors deciding to short GameStop almost as a collective?
-Why is market manipulation and activist investment acceptable when a billionaire does it but not an anarchic group of quarantined day traders?
-Why is it okay to bet on a company’s failure?
-Pull at these threads long enough and you might unravel the ideological underpinnings of the financial industry.
-It’s not just money Wall Street fears losing in this imbroglio; it’s their legitimacy, too.
+How is the Redditors’ collaboration much different from hedge funds and institutional investors deciding to short GameStop almost as a collective?
+Why is market manipulation and activist investment acceptable when a billionaire does it but not when an anarchic group of quarantined day traders does?
+Why is it OK to bet on a company’s failure?
+Pull at these threads long enough, and you might unravel the ideological underpinnings of the financial industry.
+It’s not just money Wall Street fears losing in this imbroglio; it’s its legitimacy, too.

 Ultimately, someone will have to pay for all of this volatility.
 Whether “meme stocks” herald a new era in investment—and in the relationship of individuals to corporate finance—is unclear.
 It’s up to regulators and Wall Street to decide how to respond to this wave of market-moving trollery.
 For those of us not racing to sign up for a Robinhood account, we are nothing more than idle spectators standing around the craps table, cheering or just looking on in horror as someone else risks it all.